Water cannon: Usage

 Water cannon are still in large scale use in Chile, Belgium, the Netherlands and other parts of the world.

 Australia

-The State of New South Wales in Australia purchased a water cannon in 2007, with a view to using it during an APEC meeting in Sydney that year.
-It was not used.
-It was the first purchase of a water cannon in Australia.
+The New South Wales Police Force purchased a water cannon in 2007 and had it deployed on standby during an APEC meeting in Sydney that year.
+It was the first purchase of a water cannon by a police service in Australia.
+However, it ended up not being used during the APEC meeting, and was never used during any instance of civil unrest.
+Eventually it was retired and converted to a water tanker for fire department use.

 Germany

 The annual riots on 1 May in Berlin, the Schanzenfest fair in Hamburg, which regularly ends in riots, or other demonstrations, are usually accompanied by water cannon, which support riot police.
 The most commonly used water cannon in Germany over years was the Wasserwerfer 9000.
 Since 2019, the only water cannon type used by riot police, which are around 50 units in total, is the Wasserwerfer 10000.

 Hong Kong

 Three truck-mounted water cannon, officially known as 'Specialised Crowd Management Vehicles', were purchased by Hong Kong Police from France in mid-2018.
-The truck chassis were provided by Mercedes Benz and the water spray devices were also made by German firm Ziegler.
+The truck chassis were provided by Mercedes-Benz and the water spray devices were also made by German firm Ziegler.
 The three water cannon cost HK$27 million to purchase, a sum that was criticised as overpriced.
 The vehicles were frequently used by police on participants and bystanders during the 2019–20 Hong Kong protests.
 Blue dye was often added to the water to allow police to identify protesters.
-Pepper spray solution was also an ingredient.
+Pepper spray solution was also often added as an irritant.

 On 20 October 2019, police used a water cannon to target and shoot a small group of pedestrians standing outside Kowloon Mosque, in Tsim Sha Tsui, using blue-dyed water mixed with a pepper solution.
 A large number of Hong Kong residents spontaneously went to the scene to clean up, with the incident resulting in an increased sense of inclusiveness among the Hong Kong public toward the city's Muslim and other minorities.